Policy and process

 Lessons for RCM Levels 2-5 are 45 minutes.
 Lessons for RCM Levels 6 and up are one hour.
 All other lessons are 30 minutes unless arranged otherwise.

 My teaching year spans 52 weeks, commencing September 1.
-The tuition structure provides for 33 weeks of regularly scheduled lessons, 10 weeks scheduled Studio Break, and 9 Flex Weeks.
-Regularly scheduled lessons will occur September through June and there will be a revised schedule throughout the summer to accommodate flex week scheduling.
+The tuition structure provides for 30 weeks of regularly scheduled lessons, scheduled Studio Break weeks with no lesson, and the balance are Flex Weeks.
+Regularly scheduled lessons will occur September through June and I am available in the summer to book lessons at a mutually agreeable time.

 Flex weeks are used at the discretion of student families during the regularly scheduled lesson time to accommodate family holidays or special events, for example.
-I teach throughout the summer and so flex week scheduling extends into July and August.
-Of the nine flex weeks, one is reserved by the teacher in the event of illness, otherwise will be at the discretion of the student family.
+I am available to teach during the summer and so flex week scheduling extends into July and August.

-Teaching is my full-time profession.
-The annual tuition covers contact time with the student and time outside of lessons planning, corresponding with parents and students, researching and purchasing teaching materials, attending professional development events, marking theory and participating in the music education community.
+Teaching is my profession.
+The annual tuition covers not only contact time with the student but also considerable time outside of lessons planning, corresponding with parents and students, researching and purchasing teaching materials, attending professional development events, marking theory and participating in the music education community.

-Payment for the annual tuition can be made in 12 or 4 equal instalments and must be made by post-dated cheque.
-Some families prefer to remit using e-transfer, which is acceptable provided that payments are regularly made on the 1st of the month.
+Payment for the annual tuition can be made in 12 or 4 equal instalments and can be made by post-dated cheque or by etransfer, provided that payments are regularly made on the 1st of the month.
+I am set up for autodeposit of etransfers which means that you can set up a recurring transaction.

 It is not my responsibility to accommodate missed scheduled lessons.
 Flex weeks allow families to anticipate and plan for missed lesson time, however, in the event of an unscheduled cancellation or no-show, that week will be accounted for with student Flex time.
 Participating in music lessons is just like involvement on a team.
 We are all dependent upon one another to make the scheduling work.